zorexsalvo/bits-blog/README.md

 - SQLite
 - PostgreSQL

 Basically both of them functions well but there are pros and cons.
 SQLite is a lightweight database that can handle only small to medium data traffic, but it doesn't need to have a dedicated separate server so it cuts the cost of the development.
-On the other hand, PostgreSQL is an advanced Database Engine that can handle tons of data, but it needs a dedicated database server which adds up to the cost.
+On the other hand, PostgreSQL is an advanced Database Engine that can handle tons of data, but it needs a dedicated database server which can add up to the cost of the development.

-### Deployment
+### Web Hosting
-  PythonAnywhere
-  AWS Elastic Beanstalk
+> Web hosting is a service that allows organizations and individuals to post a website or web page onto the Internet.

+This allows our application to be accessible through the web.
+Our cloud server is like a PC except it is exposed globally so anyone with internet can access the files we share on our PC provided they have they have the right credentials.
+Our application is hosted originally on **Amazon Web Service: Elastic Beanstalk** but it will be costly after the free trial so I moved our application to **PythonAnywhere**:*a python-only web-hosting service*.

 ### Others
-  Globelabs API
-  Chrome Application Wrapper
+- **Globelabs API** - This is a GlobeTelecom SMS API that supports subscriber-consent SMS workflow, meaning, you have to subscribe first to the sms app before you can receive sms notifications.